Audition Songs by Musical

-If you’re looking for audition songs for Escape to Margaritaville, it’s best to choose a country song from musical theatre or non-theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Escape to Margaritaville, it’s fitting to choose a country song from musical theatre or non-musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Escape to Margaritaville features music from a wide range of decades, the audition songs below are from between the 1970s and 2000s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.